 This means that you must adjust your expectations when taking on an SEO strategy.
 The most significant returns will be seen after those first 12 months.

-12 Essential SEO Strategies for Doctors and Medical Practices in 2022
+12 Essential SEO Strategies for Doctors and Medical Practices

 So how should doctors begin to build a search engine optimization plan for a medical practice?

 We’ve put together a guide with 12 essential SEO strategies that separate high-performing medical practices from others.

 1. Start With Keyword Research to Understand Patient Intent